 The SAA is responsible for investing in and coordinating innovations in apprenticeship expansion.
 These activities are supported by the federal USDOL Apprenticeship Expansion grants listed below.

-- Apprenticeship State Expansion
+- Apprenticeship State Expansion (ASE) Grant

 - HB21-1238, Public Utilities Commission Modernize Gas Utility Demand-side Management Standards